Tan-JunWei/CTF-Writeups/content/Challenge Creation/Infra Hacking/HNF 2025 - Academy 1.md

 > [!IMPORTANT]
 > We have previously established that there was a "Team Triton" page featuring students and team members.
 This stage proves that all `sysadmins` have an account on this target machine, with the naming convention of `<first-initial><last-name>` for their usernames.

-18. It is likely that we need to take this information and perform some SSH password bruteforce attempts with the suggest wordlist.
+18. It is likely that we need to take this information and perform some SSH password bruteforce attempts with the suggested wordlist.

 We can first try this against the `athompson` user: